freenas/freenas-docs/userguide/install.rst

 integrity checksums, and PGP security keys.

 Clicking :guilabel:`Download` opens a dialog to save an *.iso* file.
-This bootable installer should be
+This bootable installer must be
-:ref:`written to physical media <Preparing the Media>` before installing
+:ref:`written to physical media <Preparing the Media>` before it can be used to install %brand%.
-%brand%.

 .. index:: Verify download files